dtavangar/Marketo-campaign-api-docs/trigger-campaign-api-doc_v1.1.md

 - Add fallback/default values to your tokens for testing and QA
 - Use `{{lead.token}}` for lead fields, and `{{my.token}}` for campaign-scoped dynamic values
-- Marketo supports up to **100 leads per request**
+- Marketo supports up to 100 leads per request
-- Leads must meet the Smart List criteria — otherwise, they are silently skipped
+- Leads must meet the Smart List criteria otherwise, they are silently skipped

 ## Summary